mabatko/Gaming-in-AWS/README.md

 ![possibilities what to do with the instance](chart.svg)

 Broadly speaking, you have following options:
-- if you run ondemand or persistent spot instance and you don't mind paying for EBS volume when instance is powered off, you can stop/start the instance at will
+- if you run on-demand or persistent spot instance and you don't mind paying for EBS volume when instance is powered off, you can stop/start the instance at will
 - if you don't mind re-deploying a new instance from scratch and installing game(s) manually, you can just terminate your instance after you are done playing
 - if you don't want to always start from scratch and you don't want to pay for EBS volume of stopped instance (or you can't stop your one-time spot instance), you have to create an AMI from the instance before you terminate it.